Sponsored

 Charming displays and throwback festivities ring in the season at Colorado’s celebrated historic sites.
 Step back into holidays past with these soul-warming events.

-When fur traders, trappers and Santa Fe Trail travelers passed through Bent’s Old Fort near La Junta in the 1840s, the holidays would have looked a lot like they do at their Evening Candlelight Tours (Dec.; reservations required) but even better with running water and restrooms.
-Try your hand at toy making, play period games, feast on frontier cooking and more.
+When fur traders, trappers and Santa Fe Trail travelers passed through Bent’s Old Fort near La Junta in the 1840s, the holidays would have looked a lot like they do now at their present-day celebration (Dec.) — but even better with running water and restrooms.
+Try your hand at activities like toy making, play period games, feast on frontier cooking and more.
+Tip: Check the fort's official website for when it's open while you're planning; its hours can change during different seasons.

 Miners and prospectors once streamed into the towns of Victor and Cripple Creek with hopes of striking it rich.
 These days, families flock to the annual Christmas in the Gold Camps (Dec.) to see mine headframes decked out in sparkly lights, meander through a Christmas fair and watch a parade with appearances by a certain man in red.